zachwhalen/creativecoding/about.md

 ### Title IX
 University of Mary Washington faculty are committed to supporting students and upholding the University’s Policy on Sexual and Gender Based Harassment and Other Forms of Interpersonal Violence.
 Under Title IX and this Policy, discrimination based upon sex or gender is prohibited.
 If you experience an incident of sex or gender-based discrimination, we encourage you to report it.
 While you may talk to me, understand that as a “Responsible Employee” of the University, I MUST report to UMW’s Title IX Coordinator what you share.
 If you wish to speak to someone confidentially, please contact the below confidential resources.
 They can connect you with support services and help you explore your options.
 You may also seek assistance from UMW’s Title IX Coordinator.
 Please visit http://diversity.umw.edu/title-ix/ to view UMW’s Policy on Sexual and Gender Based Harassment and Other Forms of Interpersonal Violence and to find further information on support and resources.

+### Basic Needs
+If you have difficulty affording groceries or accessing sufficient food to eat every day, or if you lack a safe and stable place to live, and you believe this may affect your performance in this course, please contact Cedric Rucker, Dean of Student Life, for support.
+Additionally, please talk to me if you are comfortable doing so.
+This will enable me to provide any resources I may possess.

 ## License